 Typically, an error notice will appear.
 CORS policy on the browser console, followed by a reason like one of the following, has prohibited access to XMLHttpRequest.

-• Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
+- Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is on the requested resource.

-When the server fails to return the necessary CORS headers, a CORS error happens.
+A CORS error happens when the server fails to return the necessary CORS headers.

-Errors are usually due to either the browser not sending the HTTP_ORIGIN header, or the HTTP_ORIGIN header does not specify the hostname correctly.
-The error is also seen when the server does not specify the correct header in the allow origin.
+Errors are usually due to the browser not sending the HTTP_ORIGIN header or the HTTP_ORIGIN header not correctly specifying the hostname.
+The error is also seen when the server does not specify the correct header in the allowed origin.

 For instance, https://example.com tries to access resources on https://demo.com using an API request that is denied.
 The browser will show a CORS error since the response's Access-Control-Allow-Origin header does not include https://example.com.